-As frustrations and concerns mounted over the past four years, it became increasingly clear that we, as students, would have to initiate action.
-Working hand-in-hand with the University and the SGPS, the AMS has sought to find a permanent and meaningful solution.
+As frustrations and concerns mounted over the past four years, it became increasingly clear that students would have to initiate action.
+Working hand-in-hand with the University and the SGPS, the AMS sought to find a permanent and meaningful solution.
 Through a partnership with the talented architects of two firms (MJMA and HDR), we have reimagined the role that the JDUC could play on campus.

-The present JDUC’s many drawbacks and handful of benefits are self-evident, but the hypothetical possibility of redevelopment requires some imagination.
+The present JDUC’s many drawbacks and handful of benefits are self-evident, but the new possibilities of redevelopment requires some imagination.
 So, imagine: